ShovelsAI/shovels-marketing/content/pages/permit-database.md

         <div class="mb-6">
           <img src="theme/images/permit-database/icon_lookup.svg">
         </div>
-        <span class="elaboration-card_title">Look up by contractor</span>
+        <span class="elaboration-card_title">Find permits with contractors</span>
       </dt>
       <dd class="elaboration-card_text-container">
-        <p class="flex-auto">Our permit database connects to our contractor database so you can also lookup permits by contractor name or license ID.</p>
+        <p class="flex-auto">Our permit database connects to our contractor database so you can also lookup permits that have a contractor.
+Click on the contractor to see the contractor profile.</p>
       </dd>
     </div>
     <div class="elaboration-card">